12 Easy Ways To Deal With A Nitpicking Boss

 Leave Your Frustration At Work

-Pretend like your work frustration doesn’t even exist.
-This act won’t let your work life destroy your personal life.
+Just act like your work problems don’t exist.
+This will help keep your work life separate from your personal life.

-You’ll feel relaxed and don’t feel the need to vent about your problems all the time.
+You’ll feel more relaxed and won’t need to vent about work all the time.

 7. Don’t Complaint To Your Coworkers To Deal With A Nitpicking Boss